foreverphoenix/the-phoenix-flavour/content/fo4/wtp/installation.md

 If you own the Modular Military Backpack CC, you can install it for WTP by following these steps:

 - Navigate to the mods folder within your Mod Organizer 2 instance: `\Welcome To Paradise\mods\`.
-- Create a new folder named "Creation Club - Modular Military Backpack".
+- Create a new folder named "[NoDelete] Creation Club - Modular Military Backpack".

+> The [NoDelete] prefix will ensure that the mod is not deleted after updating WTP.

 - Retrieve the plugin and archives for the Creation from your CC backups folder:

 ```